 - Depending on where you are located, you may also be able to claim tax deductions on GST and lease charges

 - And finally, you don’t have to go through the trouble to negotiate with dealers regarding selling/trading-in your vehicle which can save a lot of time and effort

 - Leases can have many additional fees which may surprise you when they pop up.
 For example, extra fees may be charged for exceeded mileage, excess wear and tear, and for early termination.
 However these will always be in the terms and conditions so combat any surprises by reading your contract thoroughly.

 - Not considered to be owned by the lessee.
 Thus, it can not be counted towards an individual or organisation’s ownership equity

 Some popular leasing options are below:

-An operating lease simply means you will be able to full use of the vehicle (under ownership of Fleetcare) of your choice for 3-5 years in return for lease rental payments without it being on your balance sheet.
+An operating lease simply means you will be able to have full use of the vehicle (under ownership of Fleetcare) of your choice for 3-5 years in return for lease rental payments without it being on your balance sheet.

 Similar to an operating lease, a finance lease will see you rent a vehicle from a finance company while also being able to claim tax deductions.

 A chattel mortgage basically means that the financer will take a mortgage out on your vehicle until repayment has been made in full, however the difference to the other leases is you will immediately have ownership.

 - Enjoy driving new vehicles with the latest features (vehicles usually replaced within the time-frame of 2-3 years)